 (Need to contact me or get information about therapy right now?
 Scroll to the bottom of the page.)
 Somatic approaches to counseling and therapy pay attention explicitly to the physical reactions that accompany psychological issues or symptoms.
 They take into account current information about the autonomic nervous system (ANS) and how it works.
 (The ANS … Continue reading What is a Somatic Approach to Therapy?

 [Looking for support in Colorado Springs now?
-Fill out the contact form below or call 719-377-4577 for an appointment.]
+Email me at firstname.lastname@example.org or call 719-377-4577 for an appointment.]
 We hear a fair amount about sexual abuse of girls.
 It happens more than most people think, and it does terrible damage.
 But we don’t hear much about the sexual abuse of boys.
-Let’s hear a … Continue reading The sexual abuse of boys
+Let’s hear a little bit. … Continue reading The sexual abuse of boys

 What is EMDR?
 EMDR stands for Eye Movement Desensitization and Reprocessing.
 It is a treatment modality that was originally developed to treat trauma/PTSD.
 It has an 8-phase protocol that is used to work with the underlying causes of PTSD.
 By now, you should have read something about what causes PTSD or how treatment works.
 If … Continue reading EMDR

 This page is adapted from the criteria for PTSD created by the American Psychiatric Association.

 What should I expect from trauma therapy?
 How will I feel?
 Will it take long?
 How do I know if it's going well?
 These are natural questions about how trauma therapy works.
 Let's dive in.
 A thousand kinds of trauma Because trauma can come in many different forms--physical, psychological, sexual, short-term or long-term--trauma therapy will … Continue reading How Trauma Therapy Works